-It is important to note that the Senate amended clause 20 to add the words "for sale" after "stored," in order, presumably, to restrict the ability of inspectors to conduct regulatory inspections as outlined in clause 20 to commercial premises, dwelling-houses in which home-based businesses are being operated, and conveyances.
+It is important to note that the Senate at third reading of Bill C-6 had amended the provision pertaining to the power of inspection by adding the words "for sale" after "stored," or der, presumably, to restrict the ability of inspectors to conduct regulatory inspections to commercial premises, dwelling-houses in which homebased businesses are being operated, and conveyances.
+This amendment was not incorporated into Bill C-36.

-2. Power to Enter Private Property
+3.7.2 Power to Enter Private Property

-In its original form, Bill C-6 required inspectors to obtain warrants from justices of the peace prior to entering dwelling-houses for the purpose of exercising their powers of inspection (former clause 21(1)).
-Before a justice of the peace would issue a warrant, he or she had to be satisfied that the place was a dwelling-house; that an inspector's entry was necessary for the purposes of verifying compliance or preventing non-compliance with the Act or the regulations made under it; that there were reasonable grounds to believe that a consumer product was being manufactured, imported, packaged, stored, advertised, sold, labelled, tested or transported in that dwelling-house; and that entry to the dwelling-house was refused, there were reasonable grounds to believe that it would be refused, or there were reasonable grounds to believe that consent to entry could not be obtained from the
+Bill C-36 requires inspectors to obtain warrants from justices of the peace prior to entering dwelling-houses for the purpose of exercising their powers of inspection (clause 22(1)).
+Before a justice of the peace can issue a warrant, he or she has to be satisfied that the place is a dwelling-house; that an inspector's entry is necessary for the purposes of verifying compliance or preventing non-compliance with the Act or the regulations made under it; that there are reasonable grounds to believe that a consumer product is being manufactured, imported, packaged, stored, advertised, sold, labelled, tested or transported in that dwelling-house; and that entry to the dwelling-house was refused, there are reasonable grounds to believe that it would be refused, or there are reasonable grounds to believe that consent to entry cannot be obtained from the occupant (clause 22(2)).
+During its study of Bill C-6, the Senate amended clause 21 of Bill C-6 (clause 22 of Bill C-36) by removing the warrant requirements described above, and replacing them with new provisions stating that if an inspector obtained a warrant authorizing entry into a place where a consumer product was manufactured, packaged, stored for sale, advertised, sold, labelled, tested or transported, the inspector was not permitted to use force in executing a warrant unless he or she was accompanied by a peace officer and the use of force was authorized in the warrant.
+In cases where a warrant was required, but it was not practical to obtain one by applying for one in person, provision was also been made for the issuance of a warrant by telephone.